top banner

 • Parallel Capability

 Many inverter generators come with the option to connect two generators in parallel.
-This allows you to combine the power output of two units, effectively doubling the available power.
-It's a convenient feature when you have higher power demands or need to run multiple appliances simultaneously.
+This paralleled technology allows you to combine the power output of two units, doubling the available power efficiently.
+It's convenient when you have higher power demands or need to run multiple appliances simultaneously.

 What Is a Traditional Generator?